Nat1405/newer-nifty/docs/maintenance.rst

 --------------
 - A longstanding bug in `astropy<https://github.com/astropy/astropy/pull/960>`_ has made it difficult to build Nifty as a binary executable.
+- The conversion of print statements to logging.info() statements was messy.
+Some of these may still not be properly converted and will throw nasty tracebacks.
+However these seem to have no effect on the functionioning of the code.

 Future Work
 ===========